AbsoZed/DockerPwn.py/README.md

 # DockerPwn.py

+!!!
+CHECK OUT THE WIP BRANCH FOR A MORE MODULAR, PRETTY EXPERIENCE. !!!
+!!!
+WHEN FULLY TESTED, WILL BE MERGED TO MASTER !!!

 Automation for abusing an exposed Docker TCP Socket.

 This will automatically create a container on the Docker host with the host's root filesystem mounted,